SEO Plugin for Episerver

 After you have registered you will receive the following email:

-Go to CMS →Admin mode → Tools → SiteAttention and select Generic Settings:
+Go back to CMS →Admin mode → Tools → SiteAttention

-You need to configure the settings to tell SiteAttention what each property is used for.
+The mapping is needed to inform your SiteAttention tool about what each property on your pages is used for.
 Typical information that is important for a search engine is the general page content, the page title and the page description.

 Generic settings are applied to all page types that have not been marked Custom Settings.
 It is possible to map a number of properties to indicate important page information.
 Enter a single property name or enter a list of comma-separated property names for each property type.
 You can add as many as needed.